inobulles/iar/README.md

 ### --unpack [IAR file path]
 Unpack the given IAR file.

+### --json [JSON file path]
+Pack the given JSON file.
+Strings will act as files, & objects as directories.
+Any other type will emit a warning and be ignored.
+Note that this option is unavailable if you compile with `WITHOUT_JSON`.

 ### --output [output path]
 Output to the given destination path.